nori-dot-eco/NIPs/NIP-6-Incremental-Nori-Release.md

 --> 60 unrestricted NORI, 40 restricted NORI
 --> audit says only 70 TCO2e were removed (30 CRC deficit)
 --> 10 unrestricted NORI transfered to the supplier account, remaining 30 restricted NORI are transferred to the Risk Mitigation Account(NIP-???)[]
---> 30 restricted NORI used to retire 30 additional CRCs of Tier 1 (`estimationTier=1`) to cover the deficit queuing the tokens in the Market contract
+--> 30 restricted NORI used to retire 30 additional CRCs of Tier 1 (`category=1`) to cover the deficit queuing the tokens in the Market contract

 100 CRCs
 --> 60 unrestricted NORI, 40 restricted NORI
 --> audit says only 50 TCO2e were removed (50 CRC deficit)
---> the 40 restricted NORI are transferred to the Risk Mitigation Balance(NIP-???)[] used to retire 40 additional CRCs to cover the deficit
+--> the 40 restricted NORI are transferred to the [Risk Mitigation Balance]() used to retire 40 additional CRCs to cover the deficit
---> additional 10 CRCs of Tier 1 (`estimationTier=1`) retired from the Risk Mitigation Balance
+--> additional 10 CRCs of Tier 1 (`category=1`) retired from the Risk Mitigation Balance

 100 CRCs
 --> 60 unrestricted NORI, 40 restricted NORI
 --> audit says 120 were removed (20 CRC surplus)
---> the 40 restricted NORI are transferred to the supplier's account --> 20 CRCs are minted of Tier 1 (`estimationTier=1`) and transfered to the Suppliers account
+--> the 40 restricted NORI are transferred to the supplier's account --> 20 CRCs are minted of Tier 1 (`category=1`) and transfered to the Suppliers account

 100 CRCs
 --> 50 unrestricted NORI, 50 restricted NORI